neocarto/cv/docs/libs.md

 # Geotoolbox

-`geotoolbox` is javascript tool for geographers based on d3-geo, topojson and geos-wasm.
+**[`geotoolbox`](https://github.com/riatelab/geotoolbox)** is GIS library for geographers based on d3-geo, topojson and geos-wasm.
 It allows to simply deal with geojson properties and provides several GIS operations useful for thematic cartography.

 <div class="grid grid-cols-3" align = "center">